alecmuffett/the-onion-diaries/building-proof-of-concept.md

 # IMPORTANT (2/2): uncomment one of these two lines
 #SITE=bbc.com   # uncommment this if you live outside the UK
 #SITE=bbc.co.uk # uncomment this if you live inside the UK

+# ---- no configuration needed below this line ----

 # check
 if [ "x$SITE" = x -o "x$ONION" = xabcdefghijklmnop.onion ] ; then